 -

-Educate them with consequences and give them opportunity to amend
+Educate them about consequences and give them the opportunity to amend